 - Can my organization commit staff and other resources to implement this 12 week, curriculum based model?

 - Can this program be sustained by the organization?
+Does my organization have a relationship with a potential funder for FA?
 Please refer to the readiness checklist below for more details on sustaining the program.

 Are you ready to implement the Familia Adelante program?

-Prior to filling out the application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this 12-week program, prior to filling out an application.
+Prior to filling out the application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this 12-week program.

 What is required of participants?